DONICH LAW IN THE MEDIA

 In the massive online child exploitation investigation, Ontario Provincial Police charged over 60 people and executed 99 search warrants across Ontario resulting in 249 charges.
 The investigation involved the collaboration of three separate law enforcement agencies, including one based out of the U.S.A., where sophisticated American law enforcement technology was used as part of the international collaborated Child Pornography crackdown.

-In its, R. v.
-M.M. , it defended the accused charged with a Sexual Assault allegation from nearly 40 years ago.
+In August 2017, after 3 years of litigation in its R. v.
+M.M. , the Firm secured a withdrawal of a historical Sexual Interference and Sexual Assault allegation from 1977 when the complainant was 5 years old, the allegation was made nearly 40 years later.
 In its R. v.
 W.C. , it defended a dated allegation of incest from the complainant’s father from the 1980s.
 The Criminal Law Group recently secured a withdrawal of an allegation of Sexual Assault against a Jehovah Witness in its R. v.
 R.K. .

 In the Firm’s R. v.
 D.N. , after a 3 day trial, the Firm secured a full acquittal on all counts of Sexual Assault, Sexual Interference and Invitation to Sexual Touching where the accused was alleged to have sexually assaulted a 10 year old child a decade ago.